How to identify the potential we have within ourselves for key human qualities like inner peace, inner freedom, compassion and resilience.

 Great Insights Through Mindfulness

 For experienced practitioners and those who feel ready to plunge straight into a deep investigation of the mind.
-This rich set of progressive meditations was studied in a major research program at UC Davis.

 Practices focused on relaxation, which may integrate with later techniques on attentional stability and vividness in order to establish an optimal mental balance.